Gavin Dunne (born 1980) is an Irish indie musician who produces mostly video game themed music, under the name "Miracle of Sound".

 - Real Men Wear Pink: When asked about having a lot of pink customized cars and weapons in Grand Theft Auto V, gave this:Gavin: I like the idea of such hyper-masculine, aggressively macho characters having pink cars & weapons, I think it's funny.

 - "The Reason You Suck" Speech: "The Day The World Died" is one to humanity as a whole.
 In his words, it's "A tribute to man's eternal folly".
 The chorus ends with "The day the world died, nothing was learned".

 - Repulsive Ringmaster: Call of Duty Circus is sung from the point of view of one of these, presenting the people who play Call of Duty as freaks at a Circus of Fear.

-- The Rock Star: He used to be one in the band Lotus Lullaby.
+- The Rock Star: Gavin used to be one in the band Lotus Lullaby.

 - This Is for Emphasis, Bitch!: He's comin' for your tank, bitch!

-- Self-Backing Vocalist: As a one man band, most of his songs use multiple layers on the vocals.
+- Self-Backing Vocalist: As a one man band, most of Gavin's songs use multiple layers on the vocals.
 Especially prevalent in Little Sister.

 - Single Stanza Song: Beauty Bleak features only three lines.
 Sterile soil will harden/Wasted world, my garden/Beauty bleak in a wasted world

 - Singing Voice Dissonance: He sings with an American accent, but in interviews, he speaks with whimsical Irish accent.
 He has explained this to the fans who think he's putting it on.
 (Especially after Nord Mead, in which he uses his natural accent.)

 - Song Style Shift: Dream of The Sky is a mish-mash of musical styles emulating the alternate realities and anachronistic music featured heavily in its inspiration.